ballerina-platform/ballerina-dev-website/code-of-conduct.md

 <th> Consequence </th>
 <tr border=1>
 <td width=50% border=1> Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community. </td>
-<td width=50% border=1> A private, written warning from community leaders providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
+<td width=50% border=1> A private, written warning from project/community leaders providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
 A public apology may be requested.
 </td>
 </tr>
 </table>